patchpump/RestExpress/README.md

 * Updated to compile with JDK 11 (use Base64 instead of DatatypeConverter in HttpBasicAuthenticationPreprocessor).
 * Added Environment.loadFromEnvVars(Properties) which loads System.getenv() to override the properties file settings.
 Values are available in fillValues(Properties).
 * Added JSON serialization and deserialization support for LocalDate as properties.
+* Added Request.getReferer() as well as changed getBaseUrl() to return referer if present on the request to enable using load balancers and proxies.

 Release 0.11.3 - 10 Feb 2016
 ----------------------------